-Darra (the Aboriginal word for “stones”) is a working class suburb and a true building block of Queensland’s urban life.
-Predominantly industrial suburb, Darra also boasts cultural diversity.
+Darra is the Aboriginal word for “stones”.
+A working class suburb and predominantly industrial, it is a true building block of Queensland’s urban life.

 According to the Australian Bureau of Statistics’ 2016 census, Darra’s population has grown to more than 4,000 citizens.

-It would be uncommon to find even one of these locals who would not be keen to work in the service of this exceptional community and protect the many people who call Darra home by becoming a certified first aider.
+These are locals who are never slow to work in service of this exceptional community and protect their neighbours by becoming a certified first aider.

 CAR – FREE parking is located at the soccer field opposite the training venue.

 There is limited public transport servicing this area.